 “I’m super excited,” Ronnette Lark, a housekeeper at Harrah’s, told the Associated Press.
 “I’ve been here 24 years and we’ve never gotten a raise like this.
 We got big raises.”

 Terms have not yet been revealed, but the economic atmosphere was conducive to settlements.
-The casinos stayed afloat during the pandemic thanks to the booming business of online casino gaming, which spiked when the brick-and-mortar casinos had to close their doors.
+The casinos stayed afloat during the pandemic thanks to the booming business of online casino games via casino apps NJ, which spiked when the brick-and-mortar casinos had to close their doors.
 The casinos collect about one-third of that revenue while third-party operators actually run the gaming.

 The casinos also got “leaner” out of necessity during the pandemic, figuring out how to provide satisfactory customer service with several thousand fewer employees industry-wide.